SCA-IRCM/Demo/README.md

 A R script using Seurat (https://satijalab.org/seurat/) for preprocessing is also available (example_seurat.R)

-A R script for PDX dataset is also available (example_PDX.R)
+A R script for PDX datasets is also available (example_PDX.R)